-The Queens Library consists of sixty-two (62) Community Libraries and a Central Library which serve the culturally and ethnically and linguistically diverse population of the Borough of Queens.
-Additionally, the Central Library special subject collections support the academic, professional and technical research needs of the Borough.
-The sixty-three (63) locations house general and special interest circulating and reference collections for all age groups: children, young adults, college students, adult and senior adult, in languages which represent the ethno-linguistic character of the local community.
-It is the Library's intention that the collection in each agency or library location addresses the individual needs and interests of its immediate community and to the degree possible, reflect the diversity of the entire borough.
+The Queens Public Library consists of sixty-two (62) Community Libraries and a Central Library which serve the culturally and ethnically and linguistically diverse population of the Borough of Queens.
+Additionally, the Central Library special subject collections support the academic, professional, and technical research needs of the Borough.
+The sixty-three (63) locations house general and special interest circulating and reference collections for all age groups: children, young adults, college students, adults and senior adults, in languages which represent the ethno-linguistic character of the local community.
+It is the Library's intention that the collection in each agency or library location addresses the individual needs and interests of its immediate community and, to the degree possible, reflect the diversity of the entire borough.

 Print and Audio Visual Media

-Books, large print material, music cassettes, music compact discs, videocassettes, 16 mm films, photographs, mounted pictures, music scores, maps, New York State, New York City and US Government Documents, books on tape, multi-sets (book and CD or floppy disk), magazines, newspapers, and pamphlets.
+Books, large print material, music cassettes, music compact discs, videocassettes, 16mm films, photographs, mounted pictures, music scores, maps, New York State/New York City/U.S. government documents, books on tape, multi-sets (book and CD or floppy disk), magazines, newspapers, and pamphlets.

-The children's collections of the Queens Library serve children from birth through sixth grade, as well as their parents, teachers, caregivers, and other professionals working with children, by providing books and other media of the best available quality for recreational use, general information and elementary school level curriculum support.
-Literary excellence, accuracy and timeliness of factual material, and high quality art and illustrations are the standards met in materials selected for the Library's collections.
-Hard cover material not approved for purchase is not acquired in any other format.
+The children's collections of the Queens Public Library serve children from birth through sixth grade, as well as their parents, teachers, caregivers, and other professionals working with children, by providing books and other media of the best available quality for recreational use, general information, and elementary school-level curriculum support.
+Literary excellence, accuracy and timeliness of factual material, and high-quality art and illustrations are the standards met in materials selected for the Library's collections.
+Hardcover material not approved for purchase is not acquired in any other format.

-The Queens Library Young Adult collections are designed to address the recreational, developmental and informational needs and interests, including those which are curriculum related, of youth in grades seven to twelve and to stimulate the interests of young people in reading and the world around them.
-These collections are intended to be browsing in nature, to contain current interest material, to be changing constantly and to be aesthetically appealing.
-Hard cover and paperback books and pamphlets are collected specifically for them.
+The Queens Public Library Young Adult collections are designed to address the recreational, developmental, and informational needs and interests, including those which are curriculum related, of youth in grades seven to twelve and to stimulate the interests of young people in reading and the world around them.
+These collections are intended to be browsing in nature, to contain current interest material, to be changing constantly, and to be aesthetically appealing.
+Hardcover and paperback books and pamphlets are collected specifically for them.

 Languages Other Than English

-The Central Library houses the Library's largest collection in languages other than English and help serve Community Libraries needs through rotating collections.
+The Central Library houses the Library's largest collection in languages other than English and helps serve Community Libraries' needs through rotating collections.

-The Archives, housed in the Central Library, exists to preserve, organize, and manage the use of materials which deal with the geography and the natural, cultural, social, economic and political history, both past and present, of the four counties of Long Island.
-Printed monographs, serials, pamphlets and broadsides, manuscripts, photographs, prints, drawings, maps and plans are collected to the comprehensive level.
+The Archives, housed in the Central Library, exists to preserve, organize, and manage the use of materials that deal with the geography and the natural, cultural, social, economic, and political history, both past and present, of the four counties of Long Island.
+Printed monographs, serials, pamphlets and broadsides, manuscripts, photographs, prints, drawings, maps, and plans are collected to the comprehensive level.
 The collection is under the responsibility of the division librarian.

 Film and Video

-The Library's film and video collections, housed in the Branch Libraries and Central Library, support ALA's Freedom to View Principle and strives to provide a diversity of viewpoints without the constraint of labeling or prejudging film, video and other audiovisual materials on the basis of the moral, religious, or political beliefs of the producer or filmmaker on the basis of controversial content.
+The Library's film and video collections, housed in the Branch Libraries and Central Library, support ALA's Freedom to View Principle and strive to provide a diversity of viewpoints without the constraint of labeling or prejudging film, video, and other audiovisual materials on the basis of the moral, religious, or political beliefs of the producer or filmmaker, or on the basis of controversial content.

-It is the policy of the Library to develop and maintain collections which meet customer needs for current and retrospective information and which further address customers' cultural, educational and recreational needs and interests.
-Weeding is an on-going process essential to this end.
+It is the policy of the Library to develop and maintain collections that meet customer needs for current and retrospective information and further address customers' cultural, educational, and recreational needs and interests.
+Weeding is an ongoing process essential to this end.
 When information in material becomes dated and misrepresentative of current knowledge, or the materials themselves become damaged beyond use or are no longer in demand, they should be removed from all collections.